kisswiki/kisswiki/src/languages/zig/ziglings.md

 - https://dev.to/robole/how-to-run-webpack-automatically-in-vs-code-when-you-open-a-project-1c19

-to update zig
+To update zig

 `~/personal_projects/zig/zig-utils/scripts/zupd aarch64-macos`

 ## Move output to the right

-drag your Outline header over the Terminal header which will then allow you the option of putting it to the left or right of the Terminal
+Drag your Outline header over the Terminal header which will then allow you the option of putting it to the left or right of the Terminal

 https://stackoverflow.com/questions/36702207/how-to-display-vs-code-output-window-to-side-rather-than-below/62265304#62265304